Key takeaways

 Cautions

-- Apple-only — No Windows or Linux support; tied to Apple ecosystem
+- Apple-only — No Windows or Linux support; reviewers flag the lack of cross-platform support and team collaboration as gaps

 - Configuration overhead — AXEL.md and skills setup may have learning curve